coreshop/CoreShop/docs/docs/03_Bundles/ClassDefinitionPatch_Bundle.md

                         fieldtype: coreShopMoney
                         title: Total 2
 ```

-### Preview
+### Preview Changes

-You can then run the command to preview the changes that will be applied:
+Before applying the changes, preview them using:

 ```bash
 bin/console coreshop:patch:classes --dump
 ```

-### Execution
+### Applying the Patch

-If you are happy with what you see, you can apply the patch.
-Since the patch is applied to your local definitions, and they should be part of your git repository, you should commit the changes and don't have to run the patch command on the deployment.
+Once you're satisfied with the preview, apply the patch:

 ```bash
 bin/console coreshop:patch:classes --force
 ```

+> **Note** that the patch modifies your local definitions, which should be part of your version control (e.g., git repository).
+After applying the patch, commit these changes.
+There's no need to run the patch command during deployment.